e-karch/arduino-climate-monitor-device/README.md

 # Arduino Climate Monitor Device

 This project aims to create a small climate monitor for home applications.
-An Arduino Uno R3 is used to measure the current temperature and humidity.
+A DHT11 sensor is used to measure the current temperature and humidity with an Arduino Uno.
 The results are displayed via an LCD display x.